Saving & Spending Home & Auto

 stokkete/Adobe Broken washing machine leaking on the floor

-When a home inspector examines a home, they do a cursory check of some — but not all — appliances.
+When a home inspector examines a home, they check some (but not all) appliances.
 They ensure that the refrigerator, washer, dryer, dishwasher, and stove all work, but they only look for major issues, like not turning on, smoke, or leaks.
 As you tour the home, you can ask to try out each appliance yourself to see if they work.

 Pools